Program Manager, Feed the Future Innovation Lab for Crop Improvement, Department of Global Development

-Devon is an agricultural development specialist, with a diverse skillset covering multiple aspects of project planning, implementation, and management.
-In his current role as a project manager for two gender-focused projects he helps coordinate efforts with partner organizations, works on strategic visioning, and streamlines processes to enhance project implementation.
-For the jointly-managed ‘Gender-responsive Researchers Equipped for Agricultural Transformation’ (GREAT) project, Devon works closely with colleagues at Uganda’s Makerere University.
-On the crosscutting ‘Advancing Women in Agriculture through Research and Education’ (AWARE) initiative, Devon leads up a weekly, global newsletter and coordinates student travel grants and on-campus speakers.
+In his previous role as a project manager for two gender-focused projects, Devon helped coordinate efforts with partner organizations, worked on strategic visioning, and streamlined processes to enhance project implementation.
+For the jointly-managed ‘Gender-responsive Researchers Equipped for Agricultural Transformation’ (GREAT) project, Devon worked closely with colleagues at Uganda’s Makerere University.
+On the ‘Advancing Women in Agriculture through Research and Education’ (AWARE) initiative, Devon led a weekly, global newsletter and coordinated student travel grants and on-campus speakers.
 Previously at Global Development, through work on the ‘Improving and Scaling up the System of Rice Intensification in West Africa’ (SRI-WAAP) project, Devon led communications, designed and developed project websites, set up a mobile data collection and GIS-based monitoring and evaluation system, led technical field trainings, led donor reporting, and co-wrote project technical manuals.